BOARD OF DIRECTORS

 Bio coming soon

-Linda Paluck, Treasurer
+Linda Paluck, Director at Large

-Linda Paluck smilingI have been on the Board of Community Living Selkirk (now Inclusion Selkirk) since 1999.
-My mother was a life member and had been on the Executive from the early 1970’s until the early 1990s when her health deteriorated.
+I have been on the Board of Community Living Selkirk, now Inclusion Selkirk, since 1999.
+My mother was a life member and had been on the Executive from the early 1970’s until the early 1990s when she stepped down for health reasons.
 The members of that time worked hard to improve the lives of their family members and others – they were an inspiration.

 Steve Grahame, Director at Large

-My brother John Grahame had Autism, and my parents were big supporters in the push for inclusion in both the school and the community.
+My brother John Grahame had austism, and my parents were big supporters in the push for inclusion in both the school and community.
 As a kid growing up, this was a topic of conversation around the dinner table, and the inclusion philosophy became deeply embedded in my own personal philosophy.

 I have a firm belief that inclusion in all aspects of the community is paramount for a successful community on all levels.

-Kerry Swanson, Director at Large
+Arlene Bodnar.
+Director at Large

 Bio coming soon